 Presently, much of ancient Heliopolis, situated just north of present-day Cairo, is buried beneath modern shopping malls and apartment complexes.
-And over the years, the Egyptian government gifted its obelisks to various European countries and the United States.
-(Only one original Heliopolis obelisk stands in its original position today.)
+Only one original Heliopolis obelisk stands in its original position today.

-Much, much later, the Egyptian government offered the obelisk to the United States in 1869, as thanks for USA’s help with opening the Suez Canal.
-But a lot of work needed to be done just to receive the gift.
+Much, much later, the Egyptian government offered the obelisk to the United States in 1869 as thanks for USA’s help with opening the Suez Canal.
+But much work was required just to receive the gift.

 Those with even the slightest interest in Ancient Egypt should also be sure to visit the Met, which has one of the world’s finest collections of Egyptian antiquities.
 It even contains the original, complete Temple of Dendur!

 As mentioned above, New York was largely concentrated in lower Manhattan at the time of Central Park’s creation, with the northern portion of the island consisting of sparsely populated farmland.
 But that doesn’t mean that no one was living there.
 In total, around 1600 people living in Manhattan were forcibly relocated upon Central Park’s creation.
 And one of these lost settlements was Seneca Village.